JoseALermaIII/clashcallerbot-reddit/docs/source/index.rst

 * The ``clashcaller`` string must be present in either lower or camelcase with an exclamation point ``!`` either before or after.
-* The expiration time in minutes or hours must follow either abbreviated or with full spelling with an optional space between the number and word, but mandatory space after the word: ``4min``.
+* The expiration time in minutes or hours may follow either abbreviated or with full spelling with an optional space between the number and word, but mandatory space after the word: ``4min``.
 Case is ignored.
+If not given, defaults to 1 hour.
 * The message within quotes must follow with the singular or plural form of ``base`` and a required single or double digit number.
 Case is ignored.